dwdas9/home/articles/Misc/AirflowDocker/Setup.md

 ## Method 2 - Using a Docker volume for data persistence

 <p style="color: #004d99; font-family: 'Trebuchet MS', Helvetica, sans-serif; background-color: #e6f7ff; padding: 15px; border-left: 5px solid #3399ff;">
-This guide sets up Apache Airflow in a Docker container on Windows, using a Docker volume for data persistence.
-This setup is great for development and testing purposes.
+Follow the steps below to set up Apache Airflow in a Docker container on Windows, using a Docker volume for data persistence.
+This setup is good for development and testing purposes.
 </p>

 ### <span style="color: #9e0059;">Prerequisites</span>